May 16th – Pre-Event

 May 17th – Main Event

-SG[Portugal] will kick off with an engaging panel featuring a lineup of inspiring leaders from the space sector, who will share their insights, experiences, and visions:
+Next, there will be an engaging panel featuring a lineup of inspiring leaders from the space sector, who will share their insights, experiences, and visions:

 Thematic Workshops:

 Human spaceflight is critical as humanity aims to return to the Moon and push further into deep space.
 This workshop explores the essential challenges and advances of crewed missions, addressing safety, technology, and the possibility to extend human presence beyond Low Earth Orbits.
-Workshop held by Edson Oliveira (Aerospace Physician and Neurosurgeon) and Pedro Marques Quinteiro (Social and Organizational Psychologist).
+Workshop held by Edson Oliveira (Aerospace Physician and Neurosurgeon) and Gonçalo Torrinha (Intensive Medicine Resident at Hospital de Braga and Invited Assistant at the University of Minho’s School of Medicine).

 Space exploration depends on international treaties and policies that define how nations share and govern outer space.
 This workshop explores the key elements of space law, examining how global agreements like the “Outer Space Treaty” shape resource management, cooperation and international regulations.
-Workshop held by João Nuno Frazão (Doctoral Student, European Space Law).
+Workshop held by João Nuno Frazão (Co-coordinator at SPARC – Space Law Research Centre.
+PhD Candidate at NOVA School of Law and Member of the European Centre for Space Law (ECSL)) and João Marques de Azevedo (Co-coordinator at SPARC – Space Law Research Centre.
+Member of the Space Generation Advisory Council, the European Centre for Space Law (ECSL), and the International Institute of Space Law (IISL))

 Earth observation technologies are vital for understanding environmental changes and mitigating the effects of climate change.
 This workshop highlights how various satellite sensors and data analysis methods enable us to monitor our planet’s health, offering insights that guide policy decisions and sustainable development initiatives.
-Workshop held by Carolina Sá (Earth Observation at the Portuguese Space Agency).
+Workshop held by Carolina Sá (Portuguese Space Agency), Carlos Afonso Pereira (IPMA), Vasco Mantas (University of Coimbra) and Ana Oliveira (+Atlantic Colab).

 Did you know that solar storms can shut down satellites or that tiny fragments of space debris can destroy a spacecraft?
 Space is not as empty as it seems.
 In this workshop, explore how space weather and space debris pose serious risks to technology, astronauts, and future space exploration — and discover the cutting-edge solutions engineers are developing to protect life and systems in orbit.
-Workshop held by Ricardo Gafeira (Head of the Geophysics Observatory in Coimbra) and Nuno Peixinho (Researcher at the Faculty of Science and Technology, University of Coimbra).
+Workshop held by Ricardo Gafeira (Head of the Geophysical and Astronomical Observatory of the University of Coimbra) and Nuno Peixinho (Researcher at the Faculty of Science and Technology, University of Coimbra).

 Portuguese Space Players Panel: